Practice Areas

 Practically speaking, therefore, the only way to remove a federal firearms disability for many individuals is through seeking a gubernatorial pardon.
 By obtaining a pardon from a state governor for the conviction that gave rise to the prohibition, the reason for the federal restriction in 18 U.S.C.
 922(g) can no longer apply.
 Once an individual obtains a pardon, then he or she may petition the court in which the conviction was handed down to have their criminal record expunged.
 Once this occurs (and is done properly from an administrative standpoint!), then the individual should no longer be flagged in a background check through the National Instant Criminal Background Check System (NICS) or its Pennsylvania equivalent, the Pennsylvania Instant Check System (PICS) which is operating by the PSP (Pennsylvania State Police).

 Another example, which comes about in the context of Federal law, is unlawful immigration status.
 I have chosen this particular example because it provides yet another complexity to the matter.
 Specifically, it often said by judges and attorneys that ‘ignorance of the law is no excuse.’
 However, the U.S. Supreme Court opinion of Rehaif v.
 United States, 588 U.S. ___, Docket No. 17-9560 (2019) demonstrates that this maxim is not exactly true.
 Rehaif involved an individual who shot a gun at a shooting range after his educational visa had expired.
 He has charged with a violation of Federal law for persons not to possess firearms.
-The U.S. Supreme Court overturned this conviction, stating that the individual was not aware of his unlawful status, and that the government had to first provide him notice before he could be guilty of the federal law.
-Ignorance of the law was actually a defense.
+The U.S. Supreme Court overturned this conviction, stating that the individual was not aware of his unlawful status, and that he must have first been aware of the wrongfulness of his conduct before a criminal prosecution may occur.
+In Rehaif, ignorance of the law was actually something like a defense, though the Court decided the matter on slightly different, but closely related grounds.

 Section 6105 provides a mechanism for individuals to petition a local county court to reinstate their right to possess a firearm.
 However, these provisions do not provide a mechanism for all convictions, which depend on the crime.
 Moreover, these procedures can be incomplete because 6105 provides authority for only the reinstatement of the right to bear arms.
 It does not provide the authority to strike the criminal record.
 Therefore, for certain crimes, an individual may have a state right to bear arms reinstated, but still have a federal prohibition pursuant to 18 U.S.C.
 922(g).